pvcraven/web-development-class/source/semester_1/assignments/02_dvcs/dvcs.rst

 .. image:: revision.png

 5. Each commit should have a descriptive comment.
-6. Add a form for each person

-   * Read the tutorial on forms: http://www.w3schools.com/html/html_forms.asp
-   * One person will create a login form and check it in.
-   * The other person will create a sign-up form.
-   * If you have three people, dream up a third form.
-   * The form doesn't have to *do* anything.
-Just be there.

-7. Each person should do a "merge" where files have changed on the server, but in different spots.
+6. Each person should do a "merge" where files have changed on the server, but in different spots.
 For example, in the image below both Paul and Daniel made changes based on the copy that was checked in with "Progress with buffered draw commands."
 The work was merged by Paul with "Merge branch" check-in.